tschf/sqlcl-npm-demo/README.md

 ```
 SQL> script lodashExample.js
-The second last itme was 164
+The second last item was 164

 ```